faithcoslett/tag-team/status/status1.md

 ### 1. Recap of what was planned for the last 3 weeks

-We had planned to decide on a framework for our project and gain experience in it, decide on a mentor, and meet with our mentor.
+We had planned to decide on a framework for our project and gain experience in it, decide on a mentor, and meet with our mentor for the first time.

 ---